JuliaDynamics/Associations.jl/docs/src/index.md

 - `SurrogateTest` has been renamed to [`SurrogateAssociationTest`](@ref).
 - See the CHANGELOG.md for a complete list of changes.

+## Getting started

+The quickest way to get going with the package is to check out the examples in the left-hand menu.

+!!! info
+    To make it easier to navigate the extensive documentation, all documentation strings are collapsed by default.
+Click the arrow icon in the top toolbar to expand/collapse the docstrings in a page.

 ## Documentation content